cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/azimuth-cloud-portal.md

 To get a cloud project or access an existing one, you need to contact your GWS manager.

 ## Platforms

+From the azimuth portal you can deploy platforms such as:

+### Linux Workstation:

+The Linux Workstation platform offers a flexible Ubuntu 22.04 cloud instance.

+### Jupyter Notebook:

+A Jupyter notebook created from a compatible repository.

+### Jupyter Notebook Overview

+- The Jupyter Notebook platform allows you to run an existing notebook repository in a cloud environment, making the code immediately reproducible.
+- You can access the notebook through a web browser.
+- To launch a Jupyter notebook, it must be from a repo2docker-compatible repository hosted on platforms like GitHub, GitLab, Zenodo, Figshare, or Dataverse.
+- This platform works similarly to Binder and supports any notebook repository that follows the Reproducible Execution Environment Specification (REES).
+- The notebook instance includes a configurable cloud volume at /data, useful for handling large datasets that can’t be included in the repository.

+### Launch Configuration

+Platform Name: Identifies the Linux Workstation platform.
+Notebook Repository: URL of a REES-compliant Jupyter notebook repository.
+Jupyter Notebook Size: Specifies the cloud instance size, including CPU and RAM, set by the cloud operator.
+Volume Size: Size of the cloud volume at /data.
+Advanced

+Platform Monitoring: A Grafana dashboard is available for system monitoring, showing both current and historical system information.

+### Slurm Cluster:

+A multi-node Slurm batch-compute cluster.

+### Kubernetes:

+A complete Kubernetes container orchestration cluster.
+Kubernetes Applications need an existing Kubernetes cluster before you can deploy them.

+### JupyterHub:

+A multi-user JupyterHub on Kubernetes.

+### GPU-enabled Jupyter Notebooks:

+Launch a GPU-enabled Jupyter Notebook using JupyterHub.

+### DaskHub:

+A multi-user DaskHub on Kubernetes for parallel computing in Python.

 Introduciton to the platforms and their usage